amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Guides/Backlog-Refinement-Session-Guidelines.md

 ## Backlog Refinement

 The purpose of this meeting is for the team to review the prioritised items in the backlog before accepting them.
-We will make necessary adjustments for clarity and estimate the effort it will take to complete each Backlog Item.
+We will make necessary adjustments for clarity and estimate the effort it will take to complete each Backlog Item (BLI).

 Refinement sessions help to accumulate **a shared, comprehensive understanding of requirements** among the dev team reducing the level of unplanned rework.